 You can ride a horse drawn carriage through the Siq, again for a fee, but I don’t see much point unless you’re just very tired (maybe on the way back).
 Granted, the path is not completely flat, but it’s not steep or exhausting either.

-As you exit the end of the Siq, you’ll be greeted by a majestic carved monument called the Treasury.
+As you exit the end of the Siq, you’ll be greeted by a majestic carved monument called the Treasury (Al Khazneh).
+This facade is easily the most famous view inside Petra Jordan.

 The best lighting is early in the morning, when the rocks are a dark purple color.
 Later in the day, the rocks will change to a brown or bright orange color (in direct sunlight), and this looks a lot different.
 Both views are nice, but they’re very different.
-I’d recommend seeing both phases if you can.
+Try to see both if you can.

 There are three different upper viewpoints where you can look down at the Treasury from the rocks above.

-All of these are fantastic, but they require a little bit of explanation to find.
-I’ll be writing a followup guide for this soon.
+All of these views are fantastic, but they require a little bit of explanation to find.
+I’ll be writing a follow-up Petra travel blog post for this as well.

 After you get done gawking at the Treasury, you’ll enter the Street of Facades.
 It’s lined with various carved tombs and other monuments.
 There are a lot of these, and some of them are skippable if you’re just wanting to see the highlights of Petra.